NEEDTOBREATHE's Bear Rinehart Reveals Himself To Be Wilder Woods

 We can now confirm that Wilder Woods is indeed Bear Rinehart, the lead singer of NEEDTOBREATHE.
 Named for his two young boys – Wilder, age 3, and one-year-old Woods — Wilder Woods' debut album is due out in August on Atlantic Records.

-When "Sure Ain't"was initially released, Rinehart wrote on his Wilder Woods Instagram that the song is about that innocent and playful type of flirtation.
+When "Sure Ain't"was initially released, Rinehart wrote on his Wilder Woods Instagram that the song is about, "That innocent and playful type of flirtation.
 It's about the ongoing chess match when you're trying to let someone know that you're into them, but leave the ball in their court to make the next move.
-It's about maintaining confidence and swagger while giving the other person the chance to have it their way.
+It's about maintaining confidence and swagger while giving the other person the chance to have it their way."

 The forthcoming album represents an open letter to his children from Bear, and a different musical direction from his work with NEEDTOBREATHE.